Josepha Kodis: Life and work

 Josepha Krzyżanowska was born on 19 April 1865 on the Załucze estate in Nowogrodek west of Minsk, into a Polish landowning and clergy family in Belarus.
 Her parents, Erazm Krzyżanowski and Zofia Kozielska, had become impoverished as a result of the confiscation of their property after the unsuccessful November and January uprisings of 1863/1864 against the Russian Empire.

 In 1881, she passed the state teacher's examination and after her father died she began to work as a private teacher in Lithuania.
 In 1886 she went to Geneva, Switzerland to study and a year later she moved to Zurich, to study philosophy.
 She received her doctorate in 1893 from Richard Avenarius in Zurich on the doctrine of "empirical criticism" or empirio-criticism as the first female doctoral student in psychology.
+In Zurich, she found herself in the circle of students gathered around the Walka Klas magazine published in Geneva by Stanisław Mendelson.
+The circle was called "Olympus" and was formed by young people with socialist views: Zofia Poznańska, Feliks Daszyński, Stanisława Popławska and her husband, Maria Kozłowska, Aleksander Tupalski, Gabriel Narutowicz, Joanna Billewicz, Teodor Kodis, Aleksander Dębski and Barbora Burbaitė.

 According to the writer Gerhart Hauptmann, Josepha was the model for the 24-year-old Anna Mahr in his play Lonely People (1890).
 Josepha was a fellow student and friend of Gerhart's brother Carl Hauptmann (who became a writer himself).
 In the play, the main character, who is based on Carl Hauptmann, is alienated from his previous life and family.
 As a result of a visit by Anna Mahr, who is described as extremely fascinating and intellectually stimulating, Carl ultimately commits suicide.